College Code: SC

 • Have no remaining incompletes ('IN') from a previous semester

-Freshmen and transfer students in their first semesters are not given permission for overloads as they have yet to establish an academic record at Mason.
+Freshmen and transfer students in their first semesters are not given permission for overloads as they have yet to establish an academic record at George Mason.

 If approved for an overload, the student is responsible for adding the additional class(es) and paying for the related tuition and fees by the official university deadlines.
 Calendars are available on the Office of the University Registrar's website.